 Using ‘Dear’ or ‘dear <customer name>’ doesn’t signify personalization.
-An ideal approach to personalize emails is using customers’ names to every appropriate area of the email.
+An ideal approach to personalize emails is using customers’ names in every appropriate area of the email.

-This can make it look like a less automated email and will show more efforts and time is used.
+This can make it look like a less automated email and will show more effort and time is used.

 Likewise, using clients’ names in the top line brings about an increase in email opening rates.
 Now, let’s see at some tips to make your email personalized;